Icelandair Group hf.: Major shareholder announcement

-Attached is a major shareholder announcement from Stefnir hf., on behalf of funds managed by the company, confirming that its number of voting rights in Icelandair Group is 1,680,211,051 which corresponds to 5.91% of voting rights in Icelandair Group (triggering threshold: below 10%) following acquisition of shares in Icelandair Group’s share offering.
+Attached is a major shareholder announcement from Birta lífeyrissjóður confirming that its number of voting rights in Icelandair Group is 383,553,804 which corresponds to 1.349% of voting rights in Icelandair Group (triggering threshold: below 5%) due to increase of share capital as previously announced.

 Contact information